cshenry/cookiecutter-henrylab/docs/guide.md

 all the way from local testing to publishing releases.

-Projects are created from the template using [Cookiecutter][Cookiecutter], a project scaffolding tool built on top of the [Jinja][Jinja] template engine.
+Projects are created from the template using [Cookiecutter][cookiecutter], a project scaffolding tool built on top of the [Jinja][jinja] template engine.

 The project template is centered around the following tools:

 - [uv][uv] for packaging and dependency management
-- [Nox][Nox] for automation of checks and other development tasks
+- [Nox][nox] for automation of checks and other development tasks
-- [GitHub Actions][GitHub Actions] for continuous integration and delivery
+- [GitHub Actions][github actions] for continuous integration and delivery
-- [Ruff][Ruff] for static code analysis and linting
+- [Ruff][ruff] for static code analysis and linting

 (features)=